ew947202/obsidian_vault/00 Meta/02 PTIs/DCTESTHOST.md

 - [x] Reinstalled OS via UEFI.
 - [x] Reinstalled the Hyper-V host
 - [x] Set the IP address
-- Talked to [[Hunter Kimbrough]] you can use the command ``get-SecureBootUefi`` to check if the OS is installed in UEFI or BIOS mode.
+- Talked to [[Hunter Kimbrough]] you can use the command ``confirm-SecureBootUEFI`` to check if the OS is installed in UEFI or BIOS mode.
 If it returns anything other than *True* it is not in UEFI
 	- Server is currently not returning true.... continuing to troubleshoot
 ---